All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 Sulfur Burps: Causes, Duration, and Solutions

-If you are experiencing sulfur burps on a GLP-1 medication and wondering what to do, you should know this is one of the most frequently reported gastrointestinal side effects across the entire class of drugs.
+If you're experiencing sulfur burps on a GLP-1 medication and wondering what to do, you should know this is one of the most frequently reported gastrointestinal side effects across the entire class of drugs.
 GLP-1 receptor agonists slow digestion, and when food lingers in the stomach, bacteria produce hydrogen sulfide gas that causes those distinctive rotten-egg burps.

 GLP-1 medications include semaglutide (Ozempic, Wegovy), tirzepatide (Mounjaro, Zepbound), and liraglutide (Saxenda).
 While each has a slightly different profile, they all share the core mechanism of slowing gastric emptying, which means sulfur burps can occur with any of them.
-The strategies for managing this side effect are largely the same regardless of which specific medication you are taking.
+The strategies for managing this side effect are largely the same regardless of which specific medication you're taking.

 Why GLP-1 Medications Cause Sulfur Burps